 As a business owner, you have complete authority over your finances.
-You can decide how much to invest in daily operations, how much to spend on marketing and even how much to pay yourself.
+You decide how much to invest in daily operations, how much to spend on marketing, and even how much to pay yourself.

 But as they say: with great power comes great responsibility.

-With no one guiding you, finding the fine line between rewarding yourself and investing in your business can be difficult.
-You want to balance the business’ growth but also give yourself the financial strength to make better decisions.
+Finding the fine line between rewarding yourself and investing in your business can be difficult.
+You want to balance your business’s growth but also give yourself the financial security needed to make responsible decisions.

-If you’ve ever struggled with figuring out when, how and how much to pay yourself, this post will help you out.
+If you’ve ever struggled with figuring out when and how to pay yourself, this post will help you out.

 Ways to Pay Yourself

-While a monthly salary is obviously a widely accepted and easily understood way to pay yourself, there are a number of alternatives as well, each with their pros and cons.
+While a monthly salary is obviously a widely accepted way to pay yourself, there are a number of alternatives.
+As with anything money related, each comes with its pros and cons.

 If your business is registered as a corporation